vijexa/evo-scala-bootcamp-homework/src/main/scala/homework10/readme.md

       }
 }
 ```
 First of all, all our functions return `Eval[Boolean]` now.
 We are not returning `Boolean`!
 We are returning a monad `Eval` that contains some value of `Boolean`.
-Secondly, we are evaluating our comparison in `Eval.always`.
-This trick let's us to defer actual execution without blowing up the stack.
-You can also use `Eval.now` or `Eval.later` in this casem it's not very important.
+Secondly, we are evaluating our comparison in `Eval.always`, which gives us an Eval that we can use.
+You can also use `Eval.now` or `Eval.later` in this case it's not very important.
 Finally, our main trick here is that we are using `flatMap`. `Eval` is a monad, and like every well mannered monad it can be flatMapped over it to extract its value and return another instance of this monad.
 The special thing about `Eval.flatMap` is that it is lazy and therefore **stack-safe**.
+This trick let's us to defer actual execution without blowing up the stack.
 Here is what is written about it in the source code:
 ```scala
 /**
  * Lazily perform a computation based on an Eval[A], using the